jmhossain/gitops-workshop-guide/mq/README.md

 On the first day of the workshop, we will give you an overview of IBM's GitOps structure and workflow.
 This workshop guide is meant to be a companion for the 2nd and 3rd day of the workshop, where you will get hands-on experience of deploying CP4I and MQ using our GitOps workflow.
 There are 4 parts to this workshop guide:
 -   Shell Environment Setup - Shell env needs to be setup before starting each lab
 -   Pre-Lab 1 - Create your github personal access token, which you'll be using to push to your GitOps repos
--   Lab 1 - Deploy CP4I using our GitOps process
+-   Lab 1 - Deploy CP4I using our GitOps process.
+Validate use case requirements: Self-Healing, Upgrade/Rollback, Auto-Scaling and Logging/Monitoring.
--   Lab 2 - Validate use case requirements: Self-Healing, Upgrade/Rollback and Horizontal Pod Auto-Scaling.
+-   Lab 2 - Setting up Queue Manager and hands-on of MQ on CP4I

 ## Shell Environment Setup
 You will be provided with a spreadsheet which will contain links to your assigned environments, and your associated ids.
 Before you start this section of the workshop, you will need to verify that you can access your assigned Openshift cluster on IBM Cloud using your IBMid.
 You will also need to verify that you have been added to a Public GitHub Organisation by the IBM team.